1 9 6 9 – 1 9 7 0 (UK)

 Rustless was a rumbustious, cigar-smoking aristocrat with bushy white eyebrows and a moustache, and sex prominently on the brain.
 A man who grew mustard and cress for a living.

-The character was first seen in the second edition of The Ronnie Barker Playhouse, screened on 10 April 1968, conceived by the playwright Alun Owen.
+The character was first seen in ‘Ah, There You Are!’, the second edition of the Rediffusion series The Ronnie Barker Playhouse, screened on 10 April 1968, conceived by the playwright Alun Owen.
 But Barker’s interpretation of Rustless was based on a similarly larger-than-life character he had played, under various names, in repertory in his pre-TV years.

 Barker played an extraordinary number of acting roles in the two series’; he had several parts (as many as eight, in fact) in each episode, and multitasking was required of the other actors too.
 David Jason was not only the heavily bearded, doddering gardener Dithers, but had other parts to contend with too.